thiagoryansalazar/GEALI/stellar-hash-demo/STELLAR_FLOW.md

 ## Context

-This demo represents the anchoring of service reports on Stellar Testnet.
-The goal is to simulate how ALI Consultora can guarantee document integrity between entrepreneur and consultant.
+This is a test to validate how a record storage feature could be applied for food micro-entrepreneurs.

 ---